Natterjack toad

-The natterjack toad (Epidalea calamita) is a toad native to sandy and heathland areas of Europe including the United Kingdom.
+The natterjack toad (Epidalea calamita) is a toad native to sandy and heathland areas of Europe.
 Adults are 60–70 mm in length, and are distinguished from common toads by a yellow line down the middle of the back and parallel paratoid glands.
 They have relatively short legs, which gives them a distinctive gait, contrasting with the hopping movement of many other toad species.

 Natterjacks have a very loud and distinctive mating call amplified by the single vocal sac found under the chin of the male.